 Another great thing about the entire state of Nevada is that state laws deem public intoxication legal and prohibits county or city ordinances from making it a public offense.
 However, there are still exceptions to this including when operating a motor vehicle or if intoxication is part of any criminal activity.

-Important Alcohol Laws and Regulations in Nevada
+Important Alcohol Laws and Regulations

 The United States federal government has many laws and regulations controlling the sell, purchase, ownership, and consumption of liquor and alcoholic beverages, but leaves a lot of the regulations concerning public use to individual states.
 As a result, Nevada has developed the following rules governing liquor: